This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Heavy cleaning should be left to professionals.
 Chimney Safety Institute of America (CSIA) states that chimneys, fireplaces, and vents should be inspected and maintained at least once a year.
 But cleaning your fireplace regularly especially during winters increases its life and keeps soot and dirt irritants away from your home.

-Options for Cleaning Material
+Options for Cleaners

-1. Store-bought cleaners
+1. Store-bought Cleaners

 - You can use regular household cleaners like liquid detergent or dishwashing liquid.